-This spring I’m teaching a new course (for Haverford) in computer security.
-We cover a broad set of attacks and defenses.
+Spring 2018 I taught a new course (for Haverford) in computer security.
+We covered a broad set of attacks and defenses.
 Students build an end-to-end project, and hold each other accountable by finding exploits and breaking each other’s projects.

 The course covers programming paradigms at several different levels of hardware abstraction, and teaches students to both understand how the machine executes code and expand their foundational understanding of programming abstractions.
 The main course website is here.